 If you enjoy hearty seasonally inspired hearty dinner salad recipes, you’ll enjoy this asparagus macaroni salad.

-This peas and asparagus pasta salad is a lip smackin’, texture rich and creamy macaroni salad that’s ideal for sharing.
-It’s easy (something I rarely say when it comes to cooking) to pull together too, requiring only one pot to cook the pasta, asparagus and peas.
-Whip the dressing up while the pasta chills in the fridge and it’s ready.
+This peas and asparagus pasta salad is a lip smackin’, texture rich creamy macaroni salad that’s ideal for sharing.
+It’s easy to pull together too, requiring only one pot to cook the pasta, asparagus and peas.
+Whip the dressing up while the pasta and veggies chill in the fridge, dress, toss and it’s ready!

 What to Serve with Asparagus Pasta Salad

 Peas and asparagus pasta salad can be shared along side just about any recipe you’d grill or share with BBQ sauce.
 Also, it makes a delicious pairing with sandwiches and lettuce wraps.
-Here are more recipes I love to share this pasta salad with:
+Here are a few recipes I love sharing this pasta salad with:

 Traci’s Tips